 For example, office employees experience idle time when the business broadband or Wi-Fi network they rely on goes down, and they have to wait for a restored connection before they can work again.

-Editor’s note: Looking for the right GPS fleet tracking service for your business?
+Editor’s note: Looking for the right GPS fleet management service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 For companies that operate a fleet of commercial vehicles, idle time most commonly means the amount of time an engine is running while a vehicle is standing still.
 In these instances, a driver is often being paid to wait while resources are being used to keep the motor running – a situation that negatively impacts your company’s bottom line.